Disney Newport Bay Club: History

 Robert A.M.
 Stern Architects had previously designed two similar hotels which opened two years prior to the Newport Bay Club, in 1990: Disney's Beach Club Resort and its adjacent Disney's Yacht Club Resort share the late 19th century New England nautical theme at the Walt Disney World Resort.

 The hotel opened with the Euro Disney Resort in April 1992.
 In this same year, the hotel was temporarily closed during the winter due to the low occupancy the resort hotels suffered during their early years.
 The hotel had not ceased operation since, until the COVID-19 pandemic in 2020.

 On 26 July 2020, Disney rebranded all their onsite hotels by dropping the possessive apostrophe.
 This meant the name was changed from Disney's Newport Bay Club to Disney Newport Bay Club.

-Hotel Extras
+Amenities

-The hotel offers a unique chance to meet Disney characters in their nautical outfits.
-Guests can meet either Mickey, Minnie, Goofy, Donald, Daisy or Pluto!

-The hotel also features heated indoor/outdoor Nantucket Pool, the Little Captains’ Corner (an indoor children’s play area), and a range of adult-only leisure facilities like the sauna and steam room.
+The hotel allows guests to meet Disney characters in their nautical outfits.
+The hotel also has a heated indoor/outdoor Nantucket Pool, the Little Captains’ Corner (an indoor children’s play area), and a range of adult-only leisure facilities like the sauna and steam room.